iqual-ch/drupal-platform/docs/drupal-development.md

 ## Multiple local deployments

 It is possible to run multiple environments of the same project in parallel.
-To enable this, the `name` of the proejct needs to be changed.
-This can be done using `composer project:update` and by reopening the container in VS Code.
+To enable this, the `name` of the project needs to be changed.
+This can be done using `composer project:update` and by re-opening the container in VS Code.
 In this case it possible to have different databases per git branch.
 For example a project by the name `example` can be changed to `example-feature` on a `feature-x` branch.
 In that case the database can be kept completely separate from the main branch.

 If multiple environments should be running simultaneously then the repository (i.e. the filesystem/codebase) also has to exist multiple times.
-This can be achieved by copy the existing repository or by cloning to a different folder.
+This can be achieved by creating a copy of the existing repository or by cloning to a different secondary folder.

 > Make sure to not commit a modified `name` to main, since the modification is tracked in multiple files and could break other developer's setup.